GR360RY/htpc-ansible/roles/sabnzbd/README.md

 This role is a part of `htpc-ansible` playbook that includes additional set of components required for HTPC automation.

-The following list of roles can be used together with xbmc-client role:
+The following list of roles can be used together with sabnzbd role:

 - xbmc-client
 - xbmc-mysql
 - sickbeard
 - couchpotato
 - subnzbd
 - deluge
+- htpc-manager
-     - htpc-manage
+- tvheadend

 Detailed info can be found following this link: